 These labels is to find on the package, as well

 A Super Game from Opcode Games

 have a production number which always starts with SG for Super Game.

 And in a combination together with the new

-SGM, will a new cartridge PCB be produced for all new 2016 upcoming SGM games from
+SGM, is a new cartridge PCB for the games produced for all new 2016 and

 This new PCB are named ColecoVision Super Game

 SGC is powered with a very avanced Bank switching and with Save features be a lot advanced.